awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MongoDB.md

 )
 ```

-The following code creates a user with minimal privileges on the database to be migrated\.
+The following code creates a user with privileges to do the initial data load from the source database\.

 ```
 use <database_to_migrate>